-1. Marvel and DC Comics Control of “Superhero”
+Marvel and DC Comics over the word ‘superhero’

 Believe it or not, the word “superhero” is currently a trademark for both Marvel and DC Comics, and they vigorously pursue other comic book publishers in court who dare to use the word on their title pages.
-This campaign by the two comic book titans has been seen by some as trademark bullying, but so far no one has made a real effort to contest their ownership of the word “superhero” as a trademark.
+Some see this campaign as trademark bullying from two comic book titans, but no one has made a real effort to contest their ownership of the word “superhero” as a trademark.

-But the two companies have certainly raised hostility among indie publishers and comic book fans.
-Is it worth the animosity and expense?
-In the meantime, don’t include the word “superhero” on the label of any of your products or services; otherwise you might have Marvel and DC Comics come knocking with an unpleasant legal surprise.
+The two companies have certainly raised hostility among indie publishers and comic book fans.
+Is this litigiousness worth the animosity and expense?
+In the meantime, don’t include the word “superhero” on the label of any of your products or services; otherwise, Marvel and DC Comics might come knocking with an unpleasant legal surprise.

-Who has the right to trademark the word “apple,” the Beatles or Apple Inc.?
-The Beatles came first, with their music company Apple Corps, and then eight years later Steve Jobs introduced Apple Inc. to the world.
+Who has the right to trademark the word “apple:” the Beatles or Apple Inc.?
+The Beatles came first with the music company Apple Corps.
+Eight years later, Steve Jobs introduced Apple Computer (now Apple Inc.) to the world.
 The two mega-corporations have battled it out in court over the years.

 After the first round, Apple Inc. agreed to pay Apple Corps a cash settlement and to stay out of the music business.
 But with the advent of iTunes, the legal wrangling between the two giants heated up again.
 They reached an apparent settlement after Apple Inc. agreed to purchase Apple Corps’ trademark rights and then license them back to the music company.